One of the most underestimated things business owners deal with regularly is business credit and its impact on their company.

 - Other information found publicly, like how long you’ve been in business, your industry, etc.

 Business credit profiles differ from personal credit scores in that the information is used to produce a unique evaluation of the business.
 The way a company must be set up to build business credit means that your company’s accounts will not affect your personal credit (if set up correctly).
 However, the reverse is not necessarily true.
-When lenders look at your credit, they might not only pull a personal credit report but use other sources as well, and they can affect their decisions.
+When lenders look at your credit, they might not only pull a personal credit report but use other sources, which can affect their decisions.

 Why is business credit relevant?
 There are a few reasons business credit is essential.
 First, it protects your personal credit.
 If you set up your company correctly, your operational finances should not affect your personal credit score.
 This will ensure that if your business suffers, your personal finances can still stay intact.

 Additionally, if you do not have business credit, you will have to fund your company on your personal credit alone.
 Individual limits are typically much lower than business credit limits; conversely, company credit expenses generally are much higher than personal expenses.
-This means that even if you are paying off your expenses each month, you will likely hover near your limits consistently.
+This means that even if you pay off your monthly expenses, you will likely hover near your limits consistently.

 That will increase your debt-to-credit ratio, which will, in turn, lower your personal credit score.
-So even if you do everything right, you could end up damaging your personal credit if you try to use it to fund your company.
+So even if you do everything right, you could damage your personal credit if you try to use it to fund your company.

-Understanding the potential perils of having your business credit linked to your personal score, you may be wondering how to separate your business from yourself.
+Understanding the potential perils of having your business credit linked to your personal score, you may wonder how to separate your business from yourself.
 To do so, start by: